SusanneWindfeldPedersen/BusinessApplication-ReleaseNotes/articles/Spring18/change-history.md

 ## Sales

+### Features updated, May 1

 Built on the Unified Interface framework lists additional capabilities and solutions
-- Content revised, May 1
-- Added, April 1

-May 1 added:
+### Features added, May 1
 [Predictive lead scoring (Public Preview)](dynamics365-sales/overview.md)

+### Features added, April 1
+- [New sales professional license](dynamics365-sales/overview.md) with link to comparison page for details

+### Features removed, April 1
+- LinkedIn profile pictures for contact records

 ## Field Service

+### Features added, May 1

-May 1: Universal Resource Scheduling features added:
+Universal Resource Scheduling features:
 - [Display more on the schedule board by adjusting the scale](dynamics365-field-service/overview.md)
 - [Display up to 14 days on the hourly schedule board](dynamics365-field-service/overview.md)
 - [Change booking statuses from daily, weekly, and monthly schedule boards](dynamics365-field-service/overview.md)